Research Supplements to Promote Diversity in Health-Related Research

 “Briefly describe why your experience and qualifications make you particularly well-suited for your role (e.g., PD/PI, mentor) in the project that is the subject of the application.
 Within this section you may, if you choose, briefly describe factors such as family care responsibilities, illness, disability, and active duty military service that may have affected your scientific advancement or productivity.”

 Additionally, please include some comments on your long-term career goals, and how a Research Supplement will allow you to reach those goals.
+Notably, this is written and signed by the candidate, not the Principal Investigator of the parent award.

 Official transcripts for candidates in high school, undergraduate, post-Baccalaureate or post-Master’s degree, and graduate research assistants must be submitted with the application in order for the application to proceed to the review process.
 For post-Master’s degree candidates and graduate research assistants, we require both undergraduate and graduate school transcripts.